programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ```

 This will create a [`.png`](https://en.wikipedia.org/wiki/Portable_Network_Graphics) file of the last plot you constructed.
-The function `ggsave()` also has [many parameters](http://ggplot2.tidyverse.org/reference/ggsave.html) which you can adjust if needed (dpi, height, width, format, and more).
+The function `ggsave()` also comes with [many adjustable parameters](http://ggplot2.tidyverse.org/reference/ggsave.html) (dpi, height, width, format, and more).

-Sometimes, we want to enhance our graph by encoding additional information using different colors or shapes.
-This is particularly useful when we have categorical variables we want to visualize alongside the main variables of interest.
-In the scatterplot, we used static values for size and color.
-However, we can map these aesthetic properties to specific columns in our data to represent different categories.
+You may sometimes want to enhance your graph by encoding additional information, using different colors or shapes.
+This is particularly useful if you want to represent [categorical variables](https://en.wikipedia.org/wiki/Categorical_variable) alongside the main variables of interest.
+In the scatter plot (Figure 8), you used static values to determine the size and color of the points.
+However, you could also map these aesthetic properties to specific columns in the data, in order to systematically visualize your different categories.

-For instance, say we want to color the points in our scatterplot to distinguish different relationships based on the destination city location.
-Our dataset has a categorical variable called `typecountry` , indicating whether the destination city is in the same country as the origin city, in another EU country, or a non-EU country.
-To incorporate this information, we map the typecountry variable to the color aesthetic by passing the `aes()` function to `geom_point()`:
+For instance, say you want to distinguish between the different sister city relationships by highlighting the type of destination country in each pair.
+Our dataset's `typecountry` variable is a categorical variable which indicates whether the destination city is in the same country as the origin city, in another EU country, or another non-EU country.
+To incorporate this information, you can map the `typecountry` variable to the `color` parameter by passing the `aes()` function to `geom_point()`:

 ```